 - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
 They challenged behaviour that fell short of this.
-Staff took pride in knowing their patients, the relatively small patient list made this more achievable. - Staff we spoke with told us that they had never seen any inappropriate behaviour or language by staff during the time they had worked there. - Patients we spoke with gave very positive feedback about the caring nature of the GPs at the practice.
+Staff took pride in knowing their patients, the relatively small patient list made this more achievable. - The practice had a charter which outlined what patients could expect from the practice and what the practice expected of them. - Staff we spoke with told us that they had never seen any inappropriate behaviour or language by staff during the time they had worked there. - Patients we spoke with gave very positive feedback about the caring nature of the GPs at the practice.